tmendonca28/anthonymendonca/tech-learning/index.md

 <h2 id="y2022">2022</h2>

+* [How your ISP may know what site you are browsing to](/tech-learning/isp-info-gathering/) tries to understand how ISP's can potentiall see what domains you are browsing.
+(August)

 * [Understanding Secure Access Service Edge (SASE)](/tech-learning/sase-101/) provides a brief introduction to SASE.
 (August)

 * [Technical Information Gathering with theHarvester](/tech-learning/tech-info-gathering-theharvester/) showcases the uses of theHarvester, an OSINT tool that can be leveraged during the recon stage of a penetration test.
 (August)